typesense/typesense-website/docs-site/content/27.1/api/vector-search.md

 So when using one of the [built-in models](#using-built-in-models), you might want to consider running Typesense on a server with a GPU to improve the performance of embedding generation, especially for large datasets.

 :::tip
-The GPU is only used for generating embeddings and not when using the embeddings generated for Vector Search.
+The GPU is only used for _generating_ embeddings - when indexing documents and when generating embeddings for the search term.
+The actual nearest-neighbor vector search operation does not use the GPU.
 :::

 #### On Typesense Cloud: